JuliaManifolds/Manifolds.jl/docs/src/manifolds/group.md

 ### (Special) Orthogonal and (Special) Unitary group

-Since the orthogonal, unitary and special orthogonal and special unitary groups share quite some common functions, these are also implemented on a common level
+Since the orthogonal, unitary and special orthogonal and special unitary groups share many common functions, these are also implemented on a common level.

 #### Common functions